The Pharmacist (TV series)

 The Pharmacist is an American true crime documentary series produced by The Cinemart.
-It released in February 2020 on Netflix, the series relates the efforts of Dan Schneider (activist), a small-town pharmacist in Poydras, Louisiana, to identify his son's killer and how this led to his gathering evidence against a prolific "pill mill" doctor in New Orleans.
+It released in February 2020 on Netflix, the series relates the efforts of Dan Schneider, an activist and small-town pharmacist in Poydras, Louisiana, to identify his son's killer and how this led to his gathering evidence against a prolific "pill mill" doctor in New Orleans.